kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 management.

 With ListenerSet this validation should happen within the same ListenerSet resource, but MUST be validated also within a Gateway scope and all of the attached Listeners/ListenerSets.
+The SectionName field is an exception for this validation, and while it should not conflict within the same ListenerSet, it can be duplicated between different ListenerSets.

-This means that the validation should happen now between distinct ListenerSets attached to the same Gateway, and in case of a conflict, the [Listener Precedence](#listener-precedence) should be respected, and the conflicting listener MUST have a `Conflicted` condition set to True and with an explicit reason on its message.
+This means that the validation should happen now between distinct ListenerSets attached to the same Gateway, and in case of a conflict, the [Listener Precedence](#listener-precedence) should be respected, so the first Listener on the precedence list MUST be accepted, and should not have a `Conflicted` condition, while the conflicting listeners MUST have a `Conflicted` condition set to True and with an explicit reason on its message.

 Following are some examples of a conflict situation: